GlennTonyISU/GlennTonyISU/README.md

 <br> </br>
 - Utilized Wireshark to analyze HTTP/S and RDP traffic
 <br> </br>
-- Configured groups and performed basic administratrive
+- Configured groups and performed basic administratrive tasks with Microsoft Active Directory
-<br> </br>
-tasks with Microsoft Active Directory
 <br> </br>
 - Used Sysmon and Event Logs to detect and analyze malicious activities on Windows Server, including identifying DLL hijacking